 To sum it up, my travel and media experience has helped me on how to balance between my activism & mental health as this year have been hectic with unprecedented COVID-19.

-Indeed, it’s been a ruff turf so far; still, I continue to strive for the best on all paths I cross and stand still for my human rights and constantly live in consideration with obstacles that I’m faced with as a black youngster.
+Indeed, it’s been a ruff turf so far; still, I continue to strive for the best on all paths I cross and stand still for my human rights and constantly live in consideration with obstacles that I’m faced with as a burundi black african youth.
 My message towards millennials is: “know your worth, word up and act upon it fearlessly for societal & environmental changes.”

 Huge thanks to Zero Ceiling Society of Canada for the love and support 🙂